MicrosoftDocs/win32/desktop-src/cossdk/com--queued-components.md

 ---
-Description: 'The COM+ queued components feature enables a client to request a service from a COM+ server application, even when the server application is temporarily unavailable.
-The client request is stored in a queue and processed when the server becomes available.' ms.assetid: '810305ad-c7fb-4627-8ca7-de37c5bef2f5'
+Description: The COM+ queued components feature enables a client to request a service from a COM+ server application, even when the server application is temporarily unavailable.
+The client request is stored in a queue and processed when the server becomes available. ms.assetid: 810305ad-c7fb-4627-8ca7-de37c5bef2f5
 title: COM+ Queued Components
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COM+ Queued Components